klok-univali/kcompiler/README.md

 ## Linguagem 2019-02

 ### Palavras reservadas
-- TOKEN
-- PROGRAM
-- EXECUTE
+- DO
 - THIS
+- BODY
+- DESCRIPTION
+- DECLARATION
-- PURPOSE
+- TYPE
-- DECLARE
+- IS
 - AS
 - CONSTANT
 - VARIABLE
+- AND
 - INTEGER
 - REAL
 - STRING
-- BOOLEAN
+- LOGIC
-- ASSIGN
+- DESIGNATE
-- ACQUIRE
+- READ
-- SHOW
+- WHITE
-- PUT
+- ALL
-- CHECK
+- AVALIATE
 - TRUE
+- UNTRUE
 - RESULT
-- UNTRUE
-- CARRY
-- OUT
+- REPEAT

 ### Símbolos especiais
 - [